Go Back Email Link

 The Glaze - Te Mōhinuhinu

-• Combine the hēki (egg) and huka hāura (brown sugar) in a small bowl.
-Whisk it until smooth and baste all over the parāoa (bread).
+• Add the hēki (egg) or the miraka (milk) in to a small bowl.
+Add in the huka hāura (brown sugar) and whisk it until smooth and baste all over the parāoa (bread).

-• Brush this all over the braid with a pastry brush.
+Brush this all over the braid with a pastry brush.
 This helps the bread become golden when baking.
-If you don't have an extra egg, mix the huka (sugar) with 4 tbsp of miraka (milk) and brush that on.

 • Place in the oven and bake for 10 minutes at 180 °C.